-- Students are able to (1) understand how psychological theories, methods and research findings can be applied to everyday and important human problems; (2) understand the ways in which psychological theories, methods and research findings have in the past been applied to real-world problems, including the obstacles to such application; (3) identify the consequences of failing to take account of human behaviour in devising policy interventions; (4) have a deeper understanding of how scientific investigation can assist in resolving societal debates; (4) investigate a human problem, appraise the key psychological aspects which contribute to this problem, and judge which of these are relevant to solving or relieving the problem; (5) communicate in a way that translates psychological theory into practical application for both lay and professional audiences; and (6) demonstrate an enhanced capacity for collaboration in problem-focused think tanks to devise solutions to real-life problems; and (7) apply psychological knowledge in a manner that is culturally appropriate, including with Aboriginal and Torres Strait Islanders cultures, and sensitive to the diversity of individuals..
+- Students are able to (1) recognise how psychological theories, methods and research findings can be applied to everyday and important human problems, and how they have done so in the past; (2) identify the obstacles to applying psychological science to social problems, and judge the consequences of failing to take account of psychology when devising policy interventions; (3) appraise how scientific investigation can assist in resolving societal debates; (4) investigate a human problem, appraise the key psychological aspects which contribute to this problem, and judge which of these are relevant to solving or relieving the problem; (5) communicate in a way that translates psychological theory into practical application for both lay and professional audiences; and (6) collaborate in problem-focused think tanks to devise solutions to real-life problems; and (7) apply psychological knowledge in a manner that is culturally appropriate, including with Aboriginal and Torres Strait Islanders cultures, and sensitive to the diversity of individuals..

 - Indicative assessments in this unit are as follows: (1) written assignments; (2) presentations; and (3) final test.
 Further information is available in the unit outline.Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.